Graminho07/Graminho07/README.md

 # 👋🏻 Hi there!
-I'm Liara Graminho Victor 💙
+I'm Liara Graminho Victor💙, welcome to my Github😎

-I'm a Full-Stack Developer passionate about building efficient and scalable solutions.
-I love working with cutting-edge technologies like Artificial Intelligence and Quantum Computing.
+In love with Technology🥰

 ## 🚀 Technologies & Tools I work with (or just love):